jhenry-github/MLIOT-2024-content/TPs/6 - Neural Network Training.md

 ## Using an automatic tuner

 Now, it is true that there are some tools to help you make that optimizaiton.
 This manual search you ran, a tool like keras tuner that can run the same type of search automatically.
-I give you this tool last, because using it is the difference between fixing your car (above) and having someone fixe your car (keras tuner): in this second case, you haven't learned anything about the internals of your learning machine, you just learned to copy/paste (but you knew how to do that before starting the exercise).
+I give you this tool last, because using it is the difference between fixing your car (above) and having someone fix your car (keras tuner): in this second case, you haven't learned anything about the internals of your learning machine, you just learned to copy/paste (but you knew how to do that before starting the exercise).

 ```shell